 Prep casserole + Bake

-Pour delicious mushroom gravy sauce right on top of your green beans and use a wooden utensil to mix to combine.
+Pour the delicious mushroom gravy sauce right on top of your green beans and use a wooden utensil to mix to combine.
 Make sure that all green beans are coated in the gravy.

 We wanted to make this vegan green bean casserole extra saucy because everyone needs a little sauce in their life.